Trade Stock Indices

 Parabolic SAR provides excellent exit points.

-In an upward trend, you should close long trades when the price falls and drops below the Parabolic SAR indicator
+When trading within an upward trend, long positions should be closed immediately if the price movement reverses and drops beneath the trailing Parabolic SAR indicator signal.

 Automatic Stop Loss Order and TP Order Indicator